About Jester King

 Jester King took its first major stride into land conservation by purchasing 58 acres around the brewery.
-This move not only protected the natural beauty surrounding the brewery, but led to a nascent farm growing an assortment of fruits and vegetables.
-We also released our first ever spontaneously fermented beer in 2016.
+This move not only protected the natural beauty surrounding the brewery, but led to a nascent farm growing a few fruits and vegetables.
+We also released a spontaneously fermented beer in 2016.

 In 2017, Jester King became solar powered.